signife/anki-helper/README.md

 - Process one card or multiple cards at once
 - Import JSON arrays, multiple JSON objects, and JSON/TXT files
 - Generate word and example audio with the local AivisSpeech API
+- Display ruby furigana in common expressions and example sentences
+- Toggle furigana on and off on the back of the card
 - Store audio in Anki media with unique WAV filenames
 - Support Japanese → Japanese and Japanese → native-language card modes
 - English, Japanese, Korean, and Chinese web UI